The House On Mango Street Quotes: Complete Guide

 Here's what strikes me: this book came out in 1984, and these quotes feel just as relevant now.
 Maybe more so It's one of those things that adds up..

 We still live in a world where people are trying to escape circumstances they didn't choose.
-We still have conversations about generational trauma, about the pressure on young women to stay small, about the American Dream and who gets to access it.
+Plus, we still have conversations about generational trauma, about the pressure on young women to stay small, about the American Dream and who gets to access it.
 We still tell kids they can be anything while also giving them neighborhoods that say otherwise.

 What Most People Get Wrong About These Quotes